Aurelius-LLC/Remotr/README.md

    3. While queries can interleave with ongoing commands, commands can’t be started if there are ongoing query executions.
 This means that if a command is queued, it must wait for all active queries to finish before it can start.
 This is something that could be fixed in the future.
 It does imply that, for now, there could be write starvation if a partition constantly has interleaving queries, an unlikely scenario.

-   4. **Command Reentrancy:** In Orleans, there are many ways that grain [reentrancy](https://learn.microsoft.com/en-us/dotnet/orleans/grains/request-scheduling) can be achieved, one of them is [call chain reentrancy](https://learn.microsoft.com/en-us/dotnet/orleans/grains/request-scheduling#call-chain-reentrancy).
-Remotr uses call chain reentrancy for all inter-partition operations, including commands.
-This means that commands can't cause deadlocks within a grain partition; however, it also means that data loss could happen if a command writes over another when both are operating on the same state at the same time.
+   4. **Command Reentrancy:** In *.Net Orleans*, there are many ways that grain [reentrancy](https://learn.microsoft.com/en-us/dotnet/orleans/grains/request-scheduling) can be achieved, one of them is [call chain reentrancy](https://learn.microsoft.com/en-us/dotnet/orleans/grains/request-scheduling#call-chain-reentrancy).
+Remotr uses Orleans call chain reentrancy for all inter-partition operations, including commands.
+This means that commands can't cause deadlocks within a grain partition; however, it also means that data loss could happen if a stateful command writes over another when both are operating on the same state at the same time.

    5. **Infinite Cyclical Deadlocks:** These are deadlocks which Remotr can't solve that occur due to an infinite chain of messages that rotates between different grains such as A -> B -> A. It would be fine for a cyclical call to happen as long as the message chain is eventually stopped; however, if the calls simply go on forever, then there's nothing Remotr will do to fix that.

 7. **Child grain placement**\
-Because child grains are always technically Stateless Worker Grains (an Orleans feature), they are always co-located with their manager grain, without exception.
+Because child grains are always technically StatelessWorker Grains (an Orleans feature), they are always co-located on a silo with their Manager Grain, without exception.
 This means that while a grain partition could theoretically hold many gigabytes of data that isn’t in memory, developers should ensure that a large (many gigabytes in size) grain partition should never be active all at once.
-Child grains should be instantiated when necessary.
-If this is unavoidable, then the partition should probably be broken down into more granular parts anyways.
+Child grains should be instantiated only when needed.
+If it's impossible to keep the in-memory portion of the grain partition relatively small (relative to the amount of available memory in a given cluster node), then the partition should probably be broken down into more granular parts anyways.